-Revaluation is undertaken on a six year cycle, with the last revaluation effective 1 July 2021.
+Revaluation is undertaken on a six year cycle.
+The last external valuation by a Certified Practicing Valuer was completed effective 1 July 2021.

 If at any time management considers that the carrying amount of an asset materially differs from its fair value, then the asset will be revalued regardless of when the last valuation took place.
+In June 2024 the Office undertook an assessment of land and buildings and determined that valuation was required.
+As a result, an unscheduled valuation was completed effective 30 June 2024.